-This is a vast area of elephant grass, forests and swamps, criss-crossed by rivers and dotted by lakes and ponds.
-It’s an alluvial flood plain which floods during the monsoon, and has very thick undergrowth until the grass is harvested in march.
+This is a vast area of elephant grass, forests, and swamps, crisscrossed by rivers and dotted by lakes and ponds.
+It’s an alluvial flood plain that floods during the monsoon and has very thick undergrowth until the grass is harvested in March.

 The landscape opens up and the wealth of wildlife is exposed.
-Alongside the rhinos, sambar, swamp, hog and barking deer are easily spotted.
+Alongside the rhinos, sambar, barking, hog, and swamp deer are easily spotted.

 The park is home to the largest population of wild water buffalo on earth and they can be found everywhere.
-Elephants are very common and bison are often seen.
+Elephants are very common and Indian gaur (bison) are often seen.

 The big cats are hard to see.
 They are seen on the park tracks but owing to the landscape they keep themselves well hidden.

-Kaziranga is a photographers paradise.
-The light, landscape and profusion of wildlife makes every safari worthwhile.
+Kaziranga is a photographer’s paradise.
+The light, landscape, and profusion of wildlife make every safari worthwhile.